 Unfortunately, we can succumb to treating our dogs as our own fur-children (yes, I am guilty of this too), expecting them to meet our needs not as a dog, but as a human being.
 As a behaviourist, this is a massive cause for concern, because most dogs can never live up to this expectation and invariably fail miserably at it.
 This is often when we see signs of anxiety develop.

 One of the main causes of stress and anxiety for our dogs is projecting our needs onto them.
 This is especially evident when it comes to how we celebrate the holiday season.
-After a prolonged lockdown, most of us are raring to socialise and make up for lost time, but this may mean the needs of our dogs are pushed to the end of our priority lists.
+After a busy year, most of us are raring to socialise and make up for lost time, but this may mean the needs of our dogs are pushed to the end of our priority lists.
 The most important element in avoiding unnecessary stress and anxiety for our pets during the festive season is to better understand their needs.

 Here is a list of what you need to know to keep your dog calm and reassured during the holiday season: